na4zagin3/epar/README.md

 This is a text file.

 --- windows.txt
-line-break: cr
+line-break: crlf
 ...

-A text file with CR line breaks.
+A text file with CRLF line breaks.
 Typically created with Windows.

 --- no-line-break-at-end.txt